Protecting the environment

 A top priority for all major construction projects these days is care for the environment.
 That means carrying out the works with the minimum of disruption to local wildlife and vegetation.

-In order to comply with the Flood Risk Management (Scotland) Act 2009 and associated Regulations, an Environmental Impact Assessment (EIA) will be carried out for the Grangemouth Flood Protection Scheme and an Appropriate Assessment and Habitats Regulations Appraisal (HRA) due to the likely impact on a European site.
+In order to comply with the Flood Risk Management (Scotland) Act 2009 and associated Regulations, an Environmental Impact Assessment (EIA has been carried out for the Grangemouth Flood Protection Scheme with an Appropriate Assessment and Habitats Regulations Appraisal (HRA) due to the likely impact on a European site.
 The term ‘European site’ is used to refer to what were previously known as ‘Natura’ sites.
 This recognises that Special Protection Areas (SPAs) and Special Areas of Conservation (SACs) protect species and habitats shared across Europe and were originally designated under European legislation.

 The EIA considers the impact of the scheme and proposed mitigation under a number of headings, namely:

-The findings of this EIA will be published in the Scheme’s Environmental Impact Assessment Report (EIAR).
-These and other relevant documents will be available as part of the documentation when the Scheme is published in Spring 2024.
+The findings of this EIA have been published in the Scheme’s Environmental Impact Assessment Report (EIAR).
+These and other relevant documents will be available as part of the documentation and can be viewed here.

 Environmental Impact Assessment Screening Determination